ystael/chicago-ug-math-bib/intermediate/complex-analysis.md

 proves Runge's theorem using Banach space techniques (well, he's an operator theorist).
 I like the book more for this reason, but I finally sold my copy because the slow pace got to me.

-**[PC]** I like the book, but I hear your criticisms.
+**[Pete Clark]** I like the book, but I hear your criticisms.
 The chapter on convergence in the compact-open topology, arguably the most important topic in the whole book, is marred by the fact that he mixes metric space theory which is perfectly general with the theory of complex functions.
 His chapter on Riemann surfaces sort of annoys me too, for the same reason.
 Maybe just a bit of reorganization would improve this book.
 But he covers all the theorems that an undergraduate needs to know (and a little more), and he does it without using fancy machinery of any sort: no fundamental groups, no differential forms, no deep theorems from real analysis.
 [CJ: The Hahn-Banach theorem isn't a deep theorem from real analysis?]
 Still, I can't help but think that the great American complex analysis book has yet to be written.

 (2014: It was written in 2003, by Elias Stein.
 A review will be added.)